Skill Demand Index

 Salary data for Predictive Modeling is still accumulating.

-The most common pairings are SQL, Marketing Experience, Causal Inference, Python or R, Data Analysis.
+The most common pairings are SQL, Python, A/B Testing, Data Science Experience, Data Analysis.
 Strengthening these alongside Predictive Modeling improves your fit across more positions.

-Top roles: Data Analysis, Marketing, Other, Data Science / ML.
-Data Analysis positions have the highest demand at 33% of all Predictive Modeling jobs.
+Top roles: Data Science / ML, Other, Marketing, Software Engineering.
+Data Science / ML positions have the highest demand at 43% of all Predictive Modeling jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.